 16.05.2019 - Rigorous Impact Evaluation and Evidence Synthesis: An Opportunity for Germany

 The Campbell Collaboration and DEval brought together around 80 policymakers, practitioners, researchers and evaluators for an international conference on evidence synthesis, 9 – 10 May in Bonn.
-The event marked the beginning of a DEval research project aiming to increase the implementation of rigorous impact evaluation and use of rigorous evidence in German development cooperation.
+The event marked the beginning of a DEval research project financed by the Federal Ministry for Economic Cooperation and Development (BMZ) aiming to increase the implementation of rigorous impact evaluation and use of rigorous evidence in German development cooperation.

 Howard White, CEO of the Campbell Collaboration, kicked off the conference with a strong plea for rigorous impact evaluation and for the production and use of systematic reviews for policymaking and development programming: “Most interventions don’t work, most interventions aren’t evaluated and most evaluations are not used.
 As a result, billions of dollars are wasted on ineffective programmes.
 Funding research on what works is the best investment we can make.”

 Marion Krämer, team leader of DEval’s policy-oriented research project on rigorous impact evaluation, outlined the situation in Germany: “Despite the large international evidence base of rigorous impact evaluations and systematic reviews that was built up in the last decades, stakeholders in Germany still hesitate to use this evidence and to implement rigorous impact evaluations of their own.
 We want to understand existing barriers and learn from other countries’ experiences, to see how they might be adapted to Germany.”